tigris/photograph/README.md

 ## Credits

-Photograph is maintained and funded by Tactilize.
+Photograph is maintained by Jean-Hadrien Chabran

-Contributors :

-* Jean-Hadrien Chabran

-The names and logos for Tactilize are trademarks of Tactilize.

 ## License